 I heard you are closing Brother Wolf.
 Is this true?

 No, Brother Wolf is not closing.
-Over this next 12 months, Brother Wolf will be transitioning our operations from our old, dilapidated warehouse in Asheville to our beautiful sanctuary location in Leicester (still in Buncombe, about 25 min from the current Glendale location.)
+Brother Wolf will be transitioning our operations from our old, dilapidated warehouse in Asheville to our beautiful sanctuary location in Leicester (still in Buncombe, about 25 min from the current Glendale location.)
 Construction on the new facilities there is about to get underway, so we wanted to give folks plenty of notice about the transition.
 The new facilities for our dogs and cats will be state-of the-art design, and provide much more space and tranquility for their healing and rehabilitation.

 Why are you leaving the Glendale location?